Santa Rosa City Schools: School closures

 In November 2024, the Santa Rosa City Schools District Board started to confront a $20 million deficit, which had to be met through staff cuts, school closures, and internal cuts.

 In February 2025, the district board decided to close three elementary schools (Albert Biella, Brook Hill, and Steele Lane elementary schools) and three middle schools (Herbert Slater, Hillard Comstock, and Santa Rosa middle schools) which as a result would turn four high schools (Montgomery, Santa Rosa, Piner, and Elsie Allen high schools) into K7-12 schools.

 In March 2025, due to controversial mass firings at Maria Carrillo High School, 1/13th of the student body and 56 staff at the school protested at the district's office demanding answers regarding the rationale for firing most of their administrative staff.
 Eventually, the protest was geared toward advocating the removal of Superintendent Dr. Daisy Morales.

 With a 5-1 vote by the Santa Rosa City Schools Board of Trustees on Wednesday, April 22, 2025, they agreed to remove Superintendent Dr. Daisy Morales due to her unanimous no-confidence vote by 97% of faculty, a 4,700-person signed petition, and leadership throughout the school closures situation.
 As a result, the interim superintendent chosen was Lisa August, who was the Associate Superintendent for Santa Rosa City Schools' Business Services.

 Due to the debt of over $25 million the Santa Rosa City Schools District has to cut $2.8 million by June and another $23 million by next school year or risk state takeover of the district.
-In response, the district has fast-tracked the merger for Rincon Valley Middle School and Maria Carrillo High School while taking pay cuts, and planning to lay off at least 150 full-time staff.
+In response, the district has fast-tracked the merger for Rincon Valley Middle School and Maria Carrillo High School while the district takes pay cuts and plans to lay off at least 150 full-time school staff.